boyter/boyter.org/content/posts/sloc-cloc-code.md

 }
 {{</highlight>}}

-It is reasonably complex with a lot of if checks which are probably causing the slowdown.
-However thinking about it there is one quick obvious win here.
+A lot of if checks which are probably causing the slowdown, especially as many of them run even if not required.
+However thinking about that there is one quick obvious win.
 If we have moved state I.E. switched from S_BLANK to S_CODE, then we don't need to check the other conditions.
 Having a simple boolean to indicate that the state has changed and then skip over a lot of the checks will speed this up considerably.
 So I added that in and cut the runtime in half.

 This was a good start but there is a lot more that can be done, not only to improve performance but to make the code far more readable.

  - The first would be to change the logic so that we use a switch to jump to our current state and check what to do from there.
 This gives us the previous optimisation for free and should make things easier to read.
  - The other would be count the frequency of each of the above ifs.
 We want to order them such that we hit the change state condition as frequently as possible and bail out.
 In other words the order of the checks matters a great deal as you can use it to avoid hitting multiple if conditions.

-I implemented the first which yielded some gains, but then realised I could convert the whole thing over to a large switch statement and save the addtional accounting overhead of checking the state, and get both of the above fixes.
+I implemented the first which yielded some gains, but then realised I could convert the whole thing over to a large switch statement, which would jump to the current state and then do the checks just for that state.
+This would incorperate both of the above changes.

 I changed over to the the switch statement, verified it works as well as the skip checks from before and went back to profiling.
 Here is the the output looking at a run of the linux kernel once it has been warmed into disk cache.